Aries Gold Cloth

 Omega: Loyal Ol' Goat

 The Aries Gold Cloth is altered some time in the future by a Meteor, taking on the form seen in Saint Seiya: Omega.
 Mu's apprentice Kiki took over as the new Gold Saint of Aries and as the repairer of Cloths.
 The design of the Aries Gold Cloth had changed fairly drastically due to the Meteor; the pattern at the collar and the horns over the shoulders are two of a very few number of details retained from the original Kurumada design.
-Thus far, the Cloth is intact, as Kiki prepares to fight off an army of Martians.
+Thus far, the Cloth is intact, as Kiki continues to serve Athena against Pallas.

 Special Abilities of Gold Cloth of Aries